Margin-Aware Intra-Class Novelty Identification for Medical Images: Experiments

 \subsection{Qualitative results}

-~ As our model TEND has a margin learner module to enforce ID data inside of a predefined margin $R$ as to the voted center $O$ and OOD data outside of the region, we hereby visualize the learnt high-dimensional features with different radius by mapping them into two-dimensional coordinate system.
-Take RSNA dataset for example, in Figure~\ref{fig:rsna}, the voted center $O$ is represented by the point with coordinates [0, 0] and the area defined by radius $R$ is present with the plotted blue circles in each subfigure.
+~ As our model TEND has a margin learner module (see the $L_{mrg}$ part of Fig.~\ref{fig:model}) to enforce ID data inside of a predefined margin $R$ (illustrated as the green dotted circle in Fig.~\ref{fig:model}) as to the voted center $O$ (represented as the red star in Fig.~\ref{fig:model}) and OOD data outside of the region, we hereby visualize the data samples based on the obtained distance output by the \textit{MarginLearner}.
+Take one-vs-rest setup results for illustration, the voted center $O$, whose calculation details were introduced in Sec.~\ref{jointraining}, is located at the origin of the 2D coordinate system.
+To visualize each data sample, we utilize their distance to the voted center \textit{O} as their corresponding radius values to the origin.
+Each sample is represented by randomly picking one point along the circle that is defined with its corresponding radius.
+The x-axis and y-axis values help indicate how far the point is from the origin.
+Given an example with a distance value $d_{i}$, its corresponding coordinate ($x_{i}, y_{i}$) satisfies that $d_{i}^{2} = x_{i}^{2} + y_{i}^{2}$.
+The data samples with in-distribution labels are marked in green and the left data with OOD labels are in red.
+We draw the defined margin of the model with a blue circle for reference.
+Please refer to the Appendix code snippet for the visualization implementation details.
+Take RSNA dataset for example, in Fig.~\ref{fig:rsna}, the voted center $O$ is represented by the point with coordinates (0, 0) and the area defined by radius $R$ is present with the plotted blue circles in each subfigure.
 For better visualization and comparison, each subfigure has both the x-axis and y-axis ranging from -1000 to 1000, those data points that have larger distance out of range will be ignored.
 The first row shows the distance distribution of data with ground-truth labels (\textit{i.e., ID (in green) and OOD (in red)}) learnt by TEND with radius of 150 (1st column), 250 (2nd column) and 500 (3rd column), while the second row indicates the predictions after thresholding, with the green points for samples predicted as ID and red points for samples predicted as OOD.
 To help inspect the data points around the boundary, two cases based on the ground-truth information are illustrated for TEND\_250\_GT, with the upper one as an ID data and the lower case for OOD class.
 From the first row, the learnt distance distributions for ID and OOD data are similar for TEND with different radius values.
-But the ID data can be outside the circle with radius 150 (subfigure (1)) but will be inside the circle regions with radius 250 (subfigure (2)) and 500 (subfigure (3)) of Figure~\ref{fig:rsna}, which suggests that when using larger margin to divide ID and OOD data, ID samples will be easier to be included while more OOD data will be inside the region, leading to more false positive predictions.
-Therefore, it is not that the larger the margin, the better the performance.
+But the ID data can be outside the circle with radius 150 (subfigure (1)) but will be inside the circle regions with radius 250 (subfigure (2)) and 500 (subfigure (3)) of Fig.~\ref{fig:rsna}, which suggests that when using larger margin to divide ID and OOD data, ID samples will be easier to be included while more OOD data will be inside the region, leading to more false positive predictions.
+Therefore, it is not the larger the margin, the better the performance.
 After having the distance values predicted by the margin learner module, we apply the Gmeans method to find the optimal threshold considering both the distance predictions and the binary possibility.
 The second row illustrates the ID and OOD predictions of TEND after thresholding.
 We can see that the boundary of predicted ID data samples is very close to the margin circle of radius 150 (subfigure (4)), but much smaller compared to radius 250 (subfigure (5)) and 500 (subfigure (6)).
 As they are in the same scale, we can observe that the thresholding areas for ID are smaller when the margin values increase.